BishopFox/GitGot/README.md

 ### How it Works

 During search sessions, users will provide feedback to GitGot about search results to ignore, and GitGot prunes the set of results.
 Users can blacklist files by filename, repository name, username, or a fuzzy match of the file contents.

 Blacklists generated from previous sessions can be saved and reused against similar queries (e.g., `example.com` v.s. `subdomain.example.com` v.s. `Example Org`).
 Sessions can also be paused and resumed at any time.

 Read more about the semi-automated, human-in-the-loop design here: https://know.bishopfox.com/blog/going-semi-automated-in-an-automated-world-using-human-in-the-loop-workflows-to-improve-our-security-tools

 ## Install Instructions

+### Manual Instructions

 [1] Install the `ssdeep` dependency for fuzzy hashing.